-Celebrating Black History Month with Women in Science and Math
+Celebrating Black Women in Science and Math

 Science Stories brings scientific work into social spaces.
 Communicating scientific information in spaces where people can discover it in-context creates a jumping-off point for further exploration.
 For an institution with cultural heritage collections, there are many scientific resources held in libraries, archives, museums and galleries that are not yet available on the web.
 We provide a web application that leverages linked open data, the International Image Interoperability Framework, the Wikidata knowledge base, and semantic web technologies to demonstrate a vision of what getting scientific work products and scientific information into social spaces can do.

 Today We Are Celebrating The Following Birthdays on Science Stories

 They say a picture has 1,000 words.
 Well... we can help you find a few of them.
 Our image annotation engine performs real-time lookups of Wikidata and Wikipedia to fill you in on what you are looking at.

 We embed and aggregate videos from YouTube to bring our Stories to life.
 From interviews to biographies, we have currated many Stories containing video content.

 Science Stories offers a new approach for discovering resources in print and on the web.
 Because we use content collections from leading institutions and museums along with data sources from accessible re-usable data stores, we are able to provide researchers with embeded external webpages, scanned books and manuscripts, and even Wikipedia articles.

 How do you decide who gets a science story?

 We work from print materials such as biographical dictionaries and biographical sketches.
 We also consult archival material.